 3. PART C — Your Plan

 Record the applicant's step-by-step plan to reach the goal.
 The PASS Cadre uses this information to evaluate the viability of the plan and the appropriateness of the timeline.
-Additionally, this timeline determines when to conduct progress reviews.
+Additionally, this timeline determines when to begin the plan, conduct progress reviews, and when the plan is expected to end.
 Include as much detail as possible about each sequential action the individual will take.
 This can include the purchase of items and services identified in Part D, however, this section should primarily focus on the plan itself rather than on the expenditures.
 The plan should include steps that describe how the individual intends to find employment once all the goods and services are in place (e.g. registering with an employment agency, mailing resumes, etc.).
 See SI 00870.006A.4 for more information on interval steps.